Rekyt/alientraitgaps/README.md

 If you want to reference this workflow you can cite it through the following citation:

-> Grenié M., Violle C, Munoz F., (2019).
-Compendium of R code and data
+> Grenié M., Bruelheide H., Dawson W., Essl F., van Kleunen M., KÜhn I.,
+> Kref H., Pyšek P., Weigelt P., and Winter M..
+Workflow for *Gaps in
-> for ‘Gaps in global non-native plant trait data and how to move
+> global non-native plant trait data and how to move forward*.
-> forward’.
+> Submitted.
 Online at <https://doi.org/xxx/xxx> \[**Zenodo DOI to
 > come**\]

 Please also cite the manuscript:

+> Grenié M., Bruelheide H., Dawson W., Essl F., van Kleunen M., KÜhn I.,
-> Grenié M., …, Winter M.. *Gaps in global non-native plant trait data
+> Kref H., Pyšek P., Weigelt P., and Winter M.. *Gaps in global
-> and how to move forward*.
-Submitted to *Global Ecology and
+> non-native plant trait data and how to move forward*.
+Submitted.
-> Biogeography*.
+> \[**EcoEvoRxiv DOI to come**\]

 ## Installation